archway-network/archway-docs/docs/validator/overview.md

 ## Community

-To learn more about become a validaotr, please join our [Discord](https://discord.gg/5FVvx3WGfa) community
+To learn more about become a validator, please join our [Discord](https://discord.gg/5FVvx3WGfa) community